 2) Where do your students go after they graduate?

-My group alums have been offered almost every type of position after graduation that is possible.
+My group alums have been offered almost every type of position after graduation that is possible (academia, industry, government, non-profit).
 My goal is to help everyone get the type of job that they want, and I do not place a preference on any field or job category.

 Specifically, my undergraduate, graduate, and post-doc students have all obtained industry positions in a wide range of fields (e.g. semiconductor, biotech, comp sci, defense).
 My PhD students have also obtained post-doc positions and government positions.
 My undergraduates have started companies and are attending top PhD and MD programs.
-My post-docs are in faculty positions.
+My post-docs are in faculty positions and in industry.
 A complete list is located on the group alums page.